tensorflow/recommenders-addons/docs/api_docs/tfra/dynamic_embedding/keras/layers/BasicEmbedding.md

 You could inherit the `Embedding` class to implement a custom embedding layer with other fixed shape output.

-TODO(Lifann) Currently the BasicEmbedding only implemented in eager mode API, need to support graph mode also.
+TODO(Lifann) Currently the Embedding only implemented in eager mode API, need to support graph mode also.

 <h2 id="__init__"><code>__init__</code></h2>